Hyperbaric Oxygen Therapy in Ottawa | Canada Hyperbarics Skip to main content

 Quick Answer

-HBOT in Ottawa: Ottawa has two hyperbaric oxygen therapy facilities, The Ottawa Hospital Hyperbaric Medicine Unit, which is OHIP-covered for all 14 recognised conditions and serves as the regional referral centre for eastern Ontario and patients from Nunavut, and Terapia on Baseline Road, a private medical clinic offering self-pay HBOT.
-Private sessions at Terapia cost approximately $200–$300.
+In short, HBOT in Ottawa: Ottawa has two hyperbaric oxygen therapy facilities: The Ottawa Hospital Hyperbaric Medicine Unit, which is OHIP-covered for all 14 recognised conditions and serves as the regional referral centre for eastern Ontario and patients from Nunavut, and Terapia on Baseline Road, an Independent Health Facility that bills OHIP for the recognised indications, with self-pay for off-label conditions.
+Self-pay sessions at Terapia cost approximately $200 to $300.

 Key facts at a glance